How Generative AI Empowers Attackers and Defenders Across the Trust & Safety Landscape: Findings

 \subsubsection{Criminal Investigation}

 Some participants pointed out that in the case of illegal content, detection may lead to law enforcement action.
 They also described additional applications of \genAI for criminal investigations and law enforcement.
 For example, participants spoke of {\genAIns}'s potential to infiltrate online communities.
-In one participant's futuring story, a law enforcement agent used \genAI to disrupt terrorist activity, prompting \genAI, ``Give us a plan to disrupt a [terrorist] bioweapon cell with an audio deep fake.'' \GenAI suggested a plan to deceive the attackers and convince them that their cell had been infiltrated, and as the story unfolded, law enforcement successfully executed {\genAIns}'s plan and prevented harm.
-As another example, scams experts highlighted that scam detection and investigation involves not only content analysis of specific messages, but also complex investigation of communications networks and financial flows.
+In V4's futuring story, a law enforcement agent used \genAI to disrupt terrorist activity, prompting \genAI, ``Give us a plan to disrupt a [terrorist] bioweapon cell with an audio deepfake.'' \GenAI suggested a plan to deceive the attackers and convince them that their cell had been infiltrated, and as the story unfolded, law enforcement successfully executed {\genAIns}'s plan and prevented an attack.
+As another example, anti-scam experts highlighted that scam detection and investigation involve not only content analysis of specific messages, but also complex investigation of communications networks and financial flows.
 They stressed that \genAI could be used to support such investigations.

 \begin{listquote} \item ``... \genAI will make the scammers, the offenders, more capable...
 As we reflect on the criminal use of \genAI, can we then turn the tables, use \genAI to also understand how the criminal usage will be fashioned?
-And once we have the picture, can we also use \genAI and other technology to poke holes, to disrupt, to damage the schemes so that it doesn't work for them?''~\aff{S} \end{listquote}
+And once we have the picture, can we also use \genAI and other technology to poke holes, to disrupt, to damage the schemes so that it doesn't work for them?''~\aff{S8} \end{listquote}